robert-johansson/old.robert-johansson.github.io/_posts/2023-07-07-goal-setting.md

 - Stay committed by using visualization techniques to imagine how your life will look once you've achieved your goal.
 - Create a treasure map to remind yourself why you should work hard.
 Visual representations of your goal can help you stay committed, even when the going gets tough.

 This kind of visualization technique is something that I have found very powerful previously.
 I will make a note about using that technique every day.
+I have also created the below mindmap to visually represent the two paths that I will follow through this work.
+Each node represents individual chapters of the thesis.
+I generally expect myself to work on Path 2 after Path 1, but I also expect to work somewhat in parallel.

 ![Flowchart]({{ site.url }}/images/thesis_flowchart.png)